AndreasMayer18/2015-03-23-hbc-swc/additional_files/03-manipulating-data.md

 For larger datasets, it can be tricky to remember the column number that corresponds to a particular variable.
 (Are species names in column 5 or 7? oh, right... they are in column 6).
-In some cases, column containing the variable can change if the script you are using adds or removes columns.
+In some cases, the column containing the variable can change if the script you are using adds or removes columns.
 It's therefore often better to use column names to refer to a particular variable, and it makes your code easier to read and your intentions clearer.